 You can find even more Kindness Activities for Preschoolers over on our Kindness Week Pinterest Board.
 Don’t forget to follow us so that you can see all of the ideas for activities we pin for having fun, learning, sharing, reading and getting creative with your preschoolers.

-Working well with Kindness our Gratitude Week has plenty of more ideas that you could use for even more activities to do with your preschoolers.
+Working well with Kindness our Gratitude Week featuring The Thankful Book or Gratitude Week featuring Bear Says Thanks have plenty of more ideas that you could use for even more activities to do with your preschoolers.